CarlousF/javasnakegame/README.md

 # javasnakegame
 Basic Snake Game in Java

-A simple snake clon written in Java.
+A simple snake clone written in Java.